sutoiku/puffin/EDDI.md

 ## Components
 For this architecture to work, we need two things:
-1. The client-side query engine and first remote query engine must support this new `SELECT REMOTE` syntax.
+1. The client-side query engine and first remote query engine must support this new `SELECT THROUGH` syntax.
 2. Both remote query engines must expose themselves as HTTP endpoints.

 The former will require a fairly sophisticated query planner, while the latter will just need a relatively-simple protocol.
 For performance and scalability reasons, this protocol should support both synchronous and asynchronous requests.
 With a synchronous request, the query's result should be returned as a simple response to the HTTP request.
 With an asynchronous request, the response should just include an Object Store URI from which the query's result could be fetched at a later time (with polling or notification).